 TGbe editor: Change the 4th paragraph as follows:

 The EOF Padding field is shown in Figure 9-971 (EOF Padding field format).
-This is present only in a VHT or HE PPDU.
+This is present only in a VHT, HE, or EHT PPDU.

 TGbe editor: Change the 6th and subsequent paragraphs as follows:

-In a VHT or HE PPDU, the following padding is present, as determined by the rules in 10.12.6 (A-MPDU padding for VHT, HE or S1G PPDU):
+In a VHT, HE, or EHT PPDU, the following padding is present, as determined by the rules in 10.12.6 (A-MPDU padding for VHT, HE, EHT or S1G PPDU):

 0–3 octets in the Padding subfield of the final A-MPDU subframe (see Figure 9-740 (A-MPDU subframe format)) before any EOF padding subframes.
 The content of these octets is unspecified.